 ||the far future provided Moore's Law can continue

 Epiphany 12: GPU's and Moore's Law

-The original definition of Moore's Law stated that the number of transistors on a single chip would "double every 18 months" while "costing the consumer
+The original definition of Moore's Law stated that the number of transistors on a single chip would "double every year" while

 Advances including FinFET